AcalaNetwork/hardhat-tutorials/advanced-escrow/README.md

     "loop": "hardhat run utils/loop.js --network mandala"
 ```

-This has to be run in its own terminal only when running the user yourney script in the local
+This has to be run in its own terminal only when running the user journey script in the local
 development network that uses `--instant-sealing` flag with:

 ```bash